 6. Set Short Term Goals for Your Side Hustle

 Whether you’re a freelance writer, Uber driver or Etsy shop owner, it’s always good to set clear objectives.

-Now that I have a couple of steady gigs, I’ve started setting monthly and weekly financial goals, as well.
-Now I have fewer surprises, and I can plan for how much of this extra money I want to channel toward paying off my debts.
+I now have a couple of steady gigs, so I’ve started setting monthly and weekly financial goals, as well.
+With fewer surprises, I can plan for how much of this extra money I want to channel toward paying off my debts.